COVID-19 Frequently Asked Questions

 - Clean and disinfect objects and surfaces that are frequently touched.

-- At this point in time, there is no need to wear any mask unless you are symptomatic or taking care of a suspect case of COVID-19.
-It is recommended that you follow usual health precautions above and follow the instructions provided by health care facilities.
+- It is recommended that you follow usual health precautions above and follow the instructions provided by health care facilities.

 What do I do if I or someone I know have to self isolate?

 The Government of Canada and Public Health Ontario offer the following helpful resources for situations where self isolation is required: